First, a quick quiz:

-- Janet is speaking to a group of people about the correct ways of administering a particular drug.
+- Janet is speaking to a group of people about the correct way to administer a particular medication.
 Is Janet teaching?

 - Michael is showing Lei how to use a video camera, so that Lei in turn can show the students in her unit.
 Is Michael teaching?

 - Sara, an administrator, is talking to her team about a new workflow program and showing them how to work with the new system.
 Is Sara teaching?

-- Ahmed is in a Zoom session, presenting to senior colleagues, his research findings which disprove a theory.
+- Ahmed is in a Zoom session with senior colleagues, presenting his research findings which disprove a theory.
 Is Ahmed teaching?

-- Carly is in a meeting, taking a team through the principles of effective communication.
+- Carly is in a seminar, taking a group of students through the principles of ethical governance.
 Is Carly teaching?